SD-WAN and MPLS: Weighing the Similarities, Differences, and Benefits

 Zero Touch Provisioning (ZTP)

-Zero Touch Provisioning or ZTP refers to the ability to provision a device or network without the need for local configuration.
+Zero Touch Provisioning, or ZTP, refers to the ability to provision a device or network without the need for local configuration.
 Some SD-WAN devices support ZTP, meaning they can be shipped to site directly from the factory without the need to apply configurations.
-When connected to the internet, a ZTP device will connect back to a centralized controller, receive verification against its serial number, download its configuration, and join the overlay network – it’s that simple.

 Benefits of MPLS

-MPLS is the legacy technology in this comparison, and while its higher price tag and lower flexibility places it at a comparative disadvantage against SD-WAN, it shouldn’t be dismissed.
-MPLS has its own set of benefits.
+MPLS is the legacy technology in this comparison, and while its higher price tag and lower flexibility places it at a comparative disadvantage against SD-WAN, it shouldn’t be dismissed; MPLS has its own set of benefits.

 Consistent connectivity

-MPLS can be used as a dedicated private service with SLAs for throughput, latency, and jitter.
+MPLS connections can be used as a dedicated private service with SLAs for throughput, latency, and jitter.
 End-to-end connectivity across an MPLS network is assured by the network operator to perform within the bounds of this SLA, ensuring reliability and consistency.

 Proactive network management